Can I Recover My Hot Wallet on a Ledger?

 Your Seed Phrase: Potential False Friend

 Let’s go back a step.
-When you first create a crypto wallet, the first thing you’ll receive is your 24-word recovery phrase, and this phrase is one of the coolest features of crypto ownership.
+When you first create a crypto wallet, the first thing you’ll receive is your 24-word recovery phrase.
+This phrase is one of the coolest features of crypto ownership.

-The private keys for everything you store on your wallet are derived from that seed phrase, meaning it can be used as a back up, or master key for your crypto accounts.
-The phrase itself is in a standard format that is recognised by more or less every wallet – sort of like if all phones accepted the same type of charger cable – which gives you control by allowing you to access your crypto assets from anywhere.
+The private keys for everything you store on your wallet are derived from that seed phrase.
+Meaning it can be used as a backup, or master key for your crypto accounts.
+The phrase itself is in a standard format that is recognized by more or less every wallet – sort of like if all phones accepted the same type of charger cable – which gives you control by allowing you to access your crypto assets from anywhere.
 You can simply enter your 12 or 24 words on another wallet, and voila! – all your existing crypto accounts are back under your control!
 (We have the BIP39 Standard to thank for that – we talk more about that here, it’s pretty cool.)

 Great, sounds easy enough – if you want to use a different wallet for your crypto assets, just enter your existing seed phrase.
 Right?
-But hang on just a second – that doesn’t really work when your intention is to secure your existing hot wallet assets on a Ledger Nano.
-In fact, it defeats the entire purpose of using the Nano.
+But hang on just a second – that doesn’t really work when your intention is to secure your existing hot wallet assets on a Ledger device.
+In fact, it defeats the entire purpose of using the device.

 Once Online, Always Online

-The entire premise of a Ledger Nano is that it keeps your private keys completely offline.
-But the device can’t protect keys that were already exposed.
-So using your seed phrase to recover hot wallet keys (that were generated online) means the Nano can’t protect your funds: you don’t know who has already seen those keys, or even the seed phrase itself.
+The entire premise of a Ledger device is that it keeps your private keys completely offline.
+But the device can’t protect keys that were already exposed – for example, keys generated on a hacker-friendly hot wallet interface.
+So using your seed phrase to recover hot wallet keys (that were generated online) means the device can’t protect your funds: you don’t know who has already seen those keys, or even the seed phrase itself.
 Doing this may well recover your existing blockchain assets, but it won’t secure them.

 In the digital age, we all know that once something goes online, it stays there – and your seed phrase and private keys are no different.
 It’s that simple.

 We know what you’re thinking: when can I ever use the recovery function in that case?
 Great question.
-Recovering an existing wallet onto a new hardware device has important utility in certain instances – you may be using your device as a back-up for an existing hardware wallet, for example.
-In this case, it’s safe to use your seed phrase (provided you haven’t exposed it yourself by saving it on a connected device) to recover your accounts onto a new wallet, because neither the phrase itself nor any of the related private keys have ever been online.
+Recovering an existing wallet onto a new hardware device has important utility in certain instances.
+You may be using your device as a backup for an existing hardware wallet for example.
+In this case, it’s safe to use your seed phrase (provided you haven’t exposed it yourself by saving it on a connected device) to recover your accounts onto a new wallet.
+Neither the phrase itself nor any of the related private keys have ever been online.
 With that established, Ledger’s system can continue to secure your crypto by keeping these details offline.

-If you’re looking to move your assets from a hot wallet to a Ledger Nano, here’s the key message: move, don’t merge.
+If you’re looking to move your assets from a hot wallet to a Ledger, here’s the key message: move, don’t merge.

-Instead, you MUST start a fresh account on your Ledger Nano for each of your assets, and send each one over (yes, that means some gas fees) into its new account.
+Instead, you MUST start a fresh account on your Ledger device for each of your assets.
+Sending each one over (yes, that means some gas fees) into its new account.
 This is the only way to be sure both your keys and seed phrase you’re using have never been compromised.
 With this done, you can switch off and be absolutely certain that your assets untouchable.

 Even if you’re interacting with a platform that’s not yet integrated in Ledger’s ecosystem, don’t worry – we still have you covered.
 We’ll talk you through that right here.

-Ledger’s most important contribution to your security is keeping your private keys and seed phrase offline – but ultimately, only you can make sure our system protects your crypto, by setting yourself up for success at the very start.
+Ledger’s most important contribution to your security is keeping your private keys and seed phrase offline.
+Ultimately, only you can make sure our system protects your crypto, by setting yourself up for success at the very start.
 So make sure you understand the risks, pay attention to detail and KEEP LEARNING!
 You’re the boss, and we’re here to help you get it right.

 The best way to beat the scammers?
 Think like one.
 School of Block has you covered.